 In this spirit our earth must indeed have sacred places.
 The mountain, wild waters, the margin of the sea, these are alive with the forces that we feel there.
 They are there — all parts of the living earth, of which we too are living parts.
 The awakening of mind empowered mankind to write and appreciate poetry, which often speaks to the god in us and the god in nature.
 But above all, poetry presents this universe as a living being: spirit immanent in nature, the poetic insight.

-(Reprinted from Sunrise magazine, February/March 1995; copyright 1995 by Theosophical University Press)
+(From Sunrise magazine, February/March 1995; copyright 1995 by Theosophical University Press)